AbrarShakhi/student-course-advising-system/README.md

 ### 2. Install Dependencies

-It’s recommended to use a virtual environment:
+It's recommended to use a virtual environment:

 ```bash
 python3 -m venv .venv